Salman of Saudi Arabia: Iran and Syria

+Normalization of ties with Israel

+In the late 2010s and early 2020s under King Salman, Saudi Arabia engaged in attempts to normalize relations with Israel.
+Saudi Arabia engaged in such efforts in order to forge a defensive alliance against Iranian threats against Saudi Arabia, either directly or indirectly through Iranian proxies such as the Houthis in Yemen.

 Panama Papers revelations

 King Salman has been implicated in the Panama Papers leaks, with two companies originating in the British Virgin Islands taking mortgages in excess of US$34 million to purchase property in central London.
 His role has not been specified.
 The then-Crown Prince Muhammad bin Nayef has also been named in association with the Papers.

 Later reforms

 Further government reforms took place in June 2018, when Salman replaced the labor and Islamic affairs ministers.
 The appointment of businessman Ahmed al-Rajhi as labor minister signalled a growing role for private sector expertise in the Saudi government.
 The new minister for Islamic affairs, Abdullatif al-Alsheikh, had previously been credited with reining in the power of the religious police.
 At the same time Salman ordered the establishment of the Ministry of Culture, with responsibility for delivering Saudi Vision 2030's cultural goals; and the Council of Royal Reserves, tasked with environmental protection.

 In September 2022, the King resigned from the post of prime minister, handing this role to his son Mohammed.